FarronF/limerick-council-meetings/meetings/2017/01/23-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council – 28th November 2016.md

 held on 24th October, 2016.

-The report was noted by the Council.---
+The report was noted by the Council.
+---
 6

 (iii)